Surrogacy - A journey of love, patience and resilience!

 d.
 Potentially another agency for the egg donation

-We were told it would take 12-18mths to be matched with a surrogate – at it turned out, it has been already much longer!
+We were told it would take 12-18mths to be matched with a surrogate – as it turned out, it has already been much longer!
 We decided early on to sequence all of the activities under our control – ie. 2) and 3) per above – to be ready to go the moment we would be matched with a surrogate.

 I will write separate blogs respectively on each aspect over the following weeks.